XRPLF/rippled/src/ripple/app/consensus/README.md

   which transactions it has and provide the actual transaction data.
   If non-const, it can be modified.

+* `Callback_t`
+  Supplies the callouts that the consensus logic makes to request information or inform of changes.

 ## `Pos_t`

 Represents a position taken by a validator during a consensus round.